Levrault/llangis.xyz/src/pages/post/Developer-diary-devlop-3-meeting-diving-and-refactoring/index.md

 ## Refactoring

 This is gonna be quick.
-Like I already explain in my [previous entry](https://llangis.xyz/developer-diary-devlog-2-attacks-and-godot-3.1), I work with multiple sprite sheets.
+Like Like I have already explained in my [previous entry](https://llangis.xyz/developer-diary-devlog-2-attacks-and-godot-3.1), I work with multiple sprite sheets.
 I set them in the node called Animations.
 I simply moved every sprite inside the state node.
-It more logical this way since I don't need search the corresponding sprite sheets every time I made some change on a state.
+It's more logical this way since I don't need to search the corresponding sprite sheets every time I made some change on a state.

 ![states and animations](./states_and_animations.png)